• Home

 Instructions

-• Preheat the oven to 350 degrees Fahrenheit and line two 8 inch cake pans with parchment paper and lightly grease with vegetable oil.
+• Preheat the oven to 350 degrees Fahrenheit and grease and line two 8 inch cake pans with parchment paper.
+Set aside.

-• In a large bowl whisk together the gluten free flour, granulated sugar, baking powder, baking soda and salt.
+• In a large bowl whisk together the 2 ¼ cups multipurpose gluten free flour, 1 cup granulated sugar, 1 ½ teaspoons baking powder, ½ teaspoon baking soda and ½ teaspoon kosher salt.
 Set aside.

-• In a medium bowl, whisk together the 1 ¾ cups milk of choice, light brown sugar, vegetable oil, white vinegar and the vanilla.
+• In a medium bowl, whisk together the 1 ¾ cups milk, ½ cup light brown sugar, ½ cup plus 2 tablespoons vegetable oil, 1 teaspoon white vinegar and 2 teaspoons pure vanilla extract.

 • Slowly add the milk mixture into the dry ingredients and whisk to combine.
 It if gets too thick, switch to a spatula but it should be fairly liquidy.